AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/segmentation/custom-segmentation.md

 >[!NOTE]
 >
 >Custom Segmentation allows you to filter Touchpoints by categories (filter name) and rules (filter values).
-Tier 1 gets one segment, Tiers 2 and up get ten.
+Tier 1 customers get one segment, Tiers 2 and up get ten.

 **When is the Custom Segmentation feature helpful?**